Aditya-1276/Fashion-MNIST-Project/README.md

 We can see in the first activation map, the first convolutional layer activates the pixels of the entire sneaker while activating the heel and the topline of the sneaker.
 This indicates to us that the model will be considering the general shape and size of the sneaker, while prioritizing the existence/shape of the heel and topline of the sneaker.
 From the second activation map we see that the second convolutional layer has prioritized only the laces and the tongue of the sneaker along with parts of the sole, barely activating anything else; indicating to us that the model will be paying attention to the laces and tongue of the sneaker in the second layer.
 As we reach the third layer, the class activation map starts to become more abstract.
 Whereas the previous two maps resembled the original image quite well, the third image is starting to deviate from the original quite heavily.
 However, it is not degraded enough to become a detriment, as we can make out that the third layer has earmarked the tongue and the topline of the sneaker.

+## Results

+Multiple machine learning algorithms such as logistic regression, support vector machines, random forests classifier, extreme gradient boost and convolutional neural networks in order to find out which of these models perform the best on the Fashion-MNIST dataset.
+The convolutional neural network performed the best with a 93.1% accuracy.

 ## Conclusion

+In this project, we have conducted a series of tests in an effort to find the best model to classify the Fashion-MNIST dataset, and as an extension identify a model that will be proficient at identifying and classifying clothing images.
+We conducted a preliminary data exploration in order to get an idea of what we will be working with.
+The data is then transformed using principal component analysis and normalization in order to improve the efficiency of the model.
+The data is then divided into three sections: train, test and validate sets so as to train and validate the model without cross-contaminating the test set.
+Using this newly processed data, we train several machine learning models; namely, logistic regression, random forests classifier, support vector machine, extreme gradient boost and convolutional neural network.
+Our results demonstrate that convolutional neural networks outperform other machine learning algorithms for image classification tasks, achieving an accuracy of 93%.
+This remarkable accuracy highlights the effectiveness of convolutional neural networks in image classification tasks and paves the way for further advancements in this domain.

 ## References